Stout Army Air Field: History

 Central (later Eastern) Technical Training Command were located there.

 The Indiana State Police used the airfield following the war and purchased more land in order to build extensions to the runways.
 The site proved inadequate for landing the new class of military jets and much of the land was sold in 1953.

-The site of the airport has now been mostly filled out by commercial and industrial development, though you can still see the unmistakable outline of an airfield from satellite pictures.
+The site of the airport has now been mostly filled out by commercial and industrial development, though the unmistakable outline of an airfield can still be seen from satellite pictures.